Protecting Human Activity Signatures in Compressed IEEE 802.11 CSI Feedback: Numerical Simulations

 \textbf{Impact on Beamforming-Gain.} To quantify the distortion introduced by the different privatization mechanisms, we evaluate a \emph{relative beamforming-gain} metric that captures how closely a privatized precoder preserves the energy projection of the optimal transmitter.
 For stream $k$ with beamforming vector $\mathbf{v}_k$ (the $k$-th column of $\mathbf{V}$), the resulting effective channel is $\mathbf{h}_k^{\mathrm{eff}} \,=\,\mathbf{H}\mathbf{v}_k$.
 The per-stream beamforming gain is defined as $G_k \, \triangleq \,{\|\mathbf{H}\mathbf{v}_k\|^{2}} /{\|\mathbf{H}\mathbf{v}_k^{*}\|^{2}} \in[0,1]$, and we report the average gain as $G \,=\, \frac{1}{N_s}\sum_{k=1}^{N_s} G_k$, which equals $1$ for perfect (unperturbed) beamforming and decreases as the angular perturbations introduced by quantization or the privacy mechanism increase.

 Next, in Fig.~\ref{fig:beamforming_gain_subfig}, we report the average beamforming gain $G$ over $5000$ Rayleigh fading realizations for several IEEE~802.11 antenna configurations with $(N_t,N_r)\in{(2,1),(2,2),(2,3),(2,4),(2,8)}$ and a single spatial stream ($N_s=1$).
-Fig.~\ref{fig:beamforming_gain_subfig} reports the mean gain achieved by three schemes: (i) deterministic midpoint quantization of the Givens angles, (ii) the proposed differentially private stochastic quantization (DP–SQ), and (iii) BeamDancer-style randomized beamforming \cite{cominelli2024physical}.
+Further, Fig.~\ref{fig:beamforming_gain_subfig} reports the mean gain achieved by three schemes: (i) deterministic mid-point quantization of the Givens angles, (ii) the proposed differentially private stochastic quantization (DP–SQ), and (iii) BeamDancer-style randomized beamforming \cite{cominelli2024physical}.
 The perfect SVD beamformer provides the reference gain $G=1$.
 Deterministic quantization incurs moderate loss due to finite angular resolution.
-The proposed DP–SQ mechanism introduces controlled stochastic perturbations governed by $(\varepsilon_\phi,\varepsilon_\psi)$, producing a tunable privacy–utility tradeoff: smaller values of $\varepsilon$ increase privacy but yield additional beam misalignment and corresponding gain reduction.
-BeamDancer exhibits the largest degradation, as its high-variance integer-bin perturbations cause substantial angular distortion.
-Across all antenna configurations, the trend is consistent: privacy-driven angular randomization directly impacts achievable array gain, with the effect magnified in larger arrays—yet the proposed DP–SQ scheme preserves compatibility with the 802.11 feedback format while offering significantly improved privacy–utility behavior compared to prior randomized approaches.
+The proposed DP–SQ mechanism introduces controlled stochastic perturbations governed by the privacy parameters $(\varepsilon_\phi,\varepsilon_\psi)$, producing a tunable privacy–utility tradeoff: smaller values of $\varepsilon$ increase privacy but yield additional beam mis-alignment and corresponding gain reduction.
+BeamDancer \cite{cominelli2024physical} exhibits the largest degradation, as its high-variance integer-bin perturbations cause substantial angular distortion.
+Across all antenna configurations, the trend is consistent: privacy-driven angular randomization directly impacts achievable array gain, with the effect magnified in larger arrays, yet the proposed DP-SQ scheme preserves compatibility with the 802.11 feedback format while offering significantly improved privacy–utility tradeoff. \\